MobileFirstLLC/extension-cli/tutorials/xt-build.md

 ### Default Configuration

-The CLI uses a build configuration file shown below.
+The CLI uses a default build configuration file shown below.
+This tells the extension CLI where to look for files and where to output files.
 You can override any of these key-value pairs at project level.
+You can find more detailed explanations of usage of some of these keys [below](#custom-configurations).

 ```json
 {